 Kelley Commerford Cobb, the former standout field hockey player at Rome Free Academy who went on to be an all-conference player at Ohio’s Miami University, is among this year’s Rome Sports Hall of Fame inductees.

-She becomes the third member of her family to be inducted, following in the footsteps of her uncle Robert H. Stropp, selected in 1988, and her grandfather, Richard J. (Junie) Stropp, honored in 1993.
+She becomes the third member of her family to be inducted, following in the footsteps of her great uncle Robert H. Stropp, selected in 1988, and her grandfather, Richard J. (Junie) Stropp, honored in 1993.

 Also being recognized by the Hall of Fame for a lifetime of excellence are Tom Barry Jr., Tom Pugh, Ronald “Whitey” Schultz, Gerry Staudmyer and the late Thomas Neidl.